Bobby Jones (left-handed pitcher): Major league career

 Jones made his major league debut at Shea Stadium against his boyhood team, the New York Mets.
 He got a no-decision in that game, won by the Mets, but earned the victory in his next start, against the Houston Astros.

 Jones spent all of 1998 and most of 1999 with the Colorado club, splitting his time between the starting rotation and the bullpen.
-In early 2000, the Rockies traded Jones to the Mets, meaning he and Bobby J. Jones were now on the same roster.
+In early 2000, the Rockies traded Jones to the Mets, making him teammates with right handed pitcher Bobby J. Jones.
 The two had faced each other in a 1999 game, with the Rockies' pitcher earning the victory.

-Jones spent the 2001 season on the disabled list, but came back to the Mets in 2002 before being traded to the San Diego Padres, coincidentally becoming reunited there with Bobby J. Jones.
+The lefthanded Jones spent the 2001 season on the disabled list, but came back to the Mets in 2002 before being traded to the San Diego Padres, coincidentally becoming reunited there with Bobby J. Jones.
 He spent 2003 in Triple-A, starting with the Richmond Braves and finishing with the Omaha Royals.
 He was a non-roster invitee in 2004 Boston Red Sox spring training and made the big club from there, but then went into rehabilitation.
 After a brief stint with the independent Newark Bears of the Atlantic League in 2005, the Chicago White Sox picked him up and assigned him to Triple-A Charlotte.
 In 2006, Jones was signed by the Detroit Tigers, pitching for Double-A Erie.

+Coaching career

+From 2016 to 2022, Jones served as manager for the Sussex County Miners of the Frontier League.
+He currently is the Vice President and Chief Baseball Officer for the New Jersey Jackals of the Frontier League and the pitching coach for the Trenton Thunder of the MLB Draft League.
+Jones operated his own baseball academy named Bobby Jones Sports in Montville, New Jersey, until it was closed down.
+Jones also spent time as the pitching coach for both the Don Bosco Prep and Montclair Mounties varsity baseball teams.
+He also worked with the Academy of Pro Players located in Hawthorne, New Jersey, as a pitching instructor.